 How much do ads on Facebook & Instagram cost?

-Like all ad platforms, the costs for running ad campaigns vary greatly.
+Like all ad platforms, the costs of running ad campaigns vary greatly.
 It will depend on factors such as your audience size and which ad format you use.

 - CPC: $0.97